 Andy completed his teaching training at Beaumont under the Schools Direct programme in 2013, having attended the school previously as a student in the BSV consortium.
 Prior to his training, Andy studied for his Philosophy degree at the University of Kent.
 He has served in a range of positions of responsibility at Beaumont to date, having recently been appointed to oversee the newest entrants to the school and the primary transition process as Head of Year 7.

-Alex Hall – Community Governor until 28 November 2019
+Alex Hall – Community Governor until 28 November 2022 – Acting Chair of Governors

 Alex Hall is a solicitor specialising in education law, in both the secondary and higher education sectors.
-Having worked for nearly a decade in the City of London, focusing on high-profile commercial litigation, he now holds a post at the University of Hertfordshire, with a focus on intellectual property, dispute resolution and commercial work.
+Having previously worked for nearly a decade in the City of London, focusing on high-profile commercial litigation, he now holds the post of Director of Legal & Compliance Services and University Solicitor at the University of Hertfordshire

 Ian has lived in St Albans for the past 15 years and has one daughter in Beaumont.
 Ian is a Human Resources Director at Barclays and has also held senior leadership roles at companies such as GE Healthcare and BT.
 He has a BSc in Psychology and an MSc in Occupational Psychology from the Queen’s University of Belfast.
 Ian is passionate about the opportunities afforded by a great education and is delighted to be able to support Beaumont as a governor.
 In his limited spare time Ian enjoys cooking and watching football (Liverpool) and rugby (Ulster).